I Thought I Was A Laid-Back Parent... Until Now

 Usually around this time of year, I'm choosing between the unicorn or princess lunchbox.
 Velcro or lace-up kicks.
-Thankfully, my precocious eight-year-old son and free-spirited five-year-old daughter aren’t too fussed about all the gear yet.
-When it comes to parenting, I'd call myself a Type L — as in laid-back.
+Thankfully, my precocious 8-year-old son and free-spirited 5-year-old daughter aren’t too fussed about all the gear yet.
+When it comes to parenting, I'd call myself a type L — as in laid-back.
 I’m not a planner.
-I'm that mom frantically making lunches in the mornings while signing homework assignments and forms for ukulele lessons because I didn't plan the night before.
+I'm that mom frantically making lunches in the mornings while signing homework assignments and forms for ukulele lessons (it's a thing I swear) because I didn't plan the night before.
 But this fall is different.
-I've been thinking about back-to-school since before the summer even started.
-This year, every decision surrounding sending my kids back to in-person classes feels like life or death, because, quite frankly, it could be.
+I have been thinking about back-to-school since before the summer even started.
+This year, every decision surrounding sending my kids back to in-person classes feels like life or death because quite frankly, it could be.

 Advertisement

 The Ontario Ministry of Education announced last month that all elementary schools will resume this fall with a regular school-day model, meaning students will be in attendance Monday to Friday with normal class sizes.
 The plan doesn't follow the physical-distancing recommendations put forward by Sick Kids Hospital.
 Toronto Public Health has also raised a number of concerns, and four of Ontario's major education unions, representing over 190,000 teachers and education workers, claim the current strategy "fails to meet legal health and safety requirements."
-Masks aren't mandated for kids under ten, and poor ventilation systems haven't been fixed (yesterday, I Googled HVAC installs as I lay awake worrying about the air quality in my kids’ aging school building).
-With school just a few weeks away, we are still left with so much uncertainty about whether there's enough time and resources for a safe return to the classroom.
+From masks not mandated for kids under 10, to poor ventilation systems, there are a lot of red flags (yesterday, I Googled HVAC installs as I lay awake worrying about the air quality in my kids’ aging school building).
+With school just a few weeks away, we are still left with so much uncertainty about whether there is enough time and resources for a safe return to the classroom.

 “